The Dante Alighieri Society of Denver

 We feel that our stance of “social distancing” is not only the responsible action required to prevent this disease from spreading further but will hopefully lead to a faster physical and economic recovery for our local and worldwide communities.
 We will continue to inform you of future developments but in the meantime, stay safe and help others do so when and where you can.
 As always, please let me know if you have any questions or concerns.
 Grazie.

 John Giardino, President Dante Alighieri Society of Denver

 Applications for our Dante Alighieri Academic and Music Scholarships are now available online at the Dante website, https://dantealighieriofdenver.com/scholarships.

 Colleges and universities have been notified of this opportunity for those students who are hoping to participate in study-abroad programs in Italy.

-The application deadline is April 4, 2020, giving the Scholarship Committee ample time to determine scholarship winners prior to the May 3, 2020, Scholarship Awards Luncheon at the Arvada Center – save the date now.
+The application deadline is April 4, 2020, giving the Scholarship Committee ample time to determine scholarship winners prior to the Scholarship Awards Luncheon at the Arvada Center TBD.